 Challenge #1: Ensuring data persistence knowing that Amazon Nimble Workstations have a defined lifecycle

-Following a recent update, Amazon Nimble Studio workstations now have a defined lifecycle that can be controlled using the AWS SDK.
+Following a recent update, Amazon Studio in the Cloud and Nimble Studio workstations now have a defined lifecycle that can be controlled using the AWS SDK.
 However, defined lifecycles can pose a problem when organizations want to ensure data persistence.

-For instance, if a Nimble Studio workstation remains in the “Ready” state for longer than 11.5 hours, the machine automatically changes the workstation’s state to “Stopped”.
+For instance, if a Studio in the Cloud and Nimble Studio workstation remains in the “Ready” state for longer than 11.5 hours, the machine automatically changes the workstation’s state to “Stopped”.
 Once in the “Stopped” state, data can only be stored for up to 4 days after which the session will be terminated and the data lost.

 Challenge #2: EBS volume limitation (500 GB)

 Some companies require workstations with more than 500 GB of storage to accommodate cache data.
-Nimble Studio users get an error when they try to attach an Amazon Machine Image (AMI) to the studio that reverses more than 500 GB of EBS volume.
+Studio in the Cloud and Nimble Studio users get an error when they try to attach an Amazon Machine Image (AMI) to the studio that reverses more than 500 GB of EBS volume.
 This error is not quota-related and since the resource is not created by the studio builder it is not possible to change this limit.

 Challenge #3: Build/Migrating the Studio to a specific Local Zone (Los Angeles, for example)